 Dr. Shelby Starr received rave reviews for her ingenuity and excellent care when she opened her private practice.
 Two years later, she’s struggling to grow her business.
 Medical school taught her how to keep people healthy, not how to be a content writer or create click-worthy social media posts.
 She can do an emergency tracheotomy at 35,000 feet (fun story, btw).
-However, if she had to choose between performing a vasectomy or writing a landing page, you’d better believe that she’d be reaching for a pair of scissors with thoughts of the ex-boyfriend who done did her wrong!
-You know who you are, Charles.
+However, if she had to choose between performing a colonoscopy or writing a landing page… you know where this is going.

 Dr. Shelby is not alone.
 63% of businesses claim generating traffic and leads is their top marketing challenge.
 Everyone wants to be on the first page of a Google search result, but it’s not easy.
 If you want to be discovered as the awesome thought leader you are, then it’s time to hire a content writer.

 When it comes to blogging alone:

 - Small businesses that blog see 126% more lead growth compared to those that don’t